 I’m heavily invested in the stock market – and in stocks specifically

 The risk of not owning stocks (holding cash or too many bonds) can be a large hindrance to growing wealth faster than inflation.
-I have a diversified portfolio that, but I don’t actively trade my investments.
+I have a diversified portfolio, but I don’t actively trade my investments.
 My investment philosophy is buy-and-hold, which has worked out very well for us over the long haul.

 I have a large emergency fund

 More than the standard 3–6 months – because I never want to be in a situation where I need to liquidate investments during a downturn in the market.
 Our emergency fund is probably a bit bigger than it needs to be, but right now we are in a transition season of life.
-My wife and I are early-retired (mid-40s).
+My wife and I are early-retired (our mid-40s).
 Having the large cash reserves gives us options while we transition into this next season.
 I suspect that sometime in the next year we’ll deploy a lot of that cash into stocks and bring the reserves down to around 9-12 months’ of living expenses.

 In addition to tracking money spent, I also limit it

 My wife and I hold very tight to our annual budget.
 We track it monthly but really care about the total annual spend.
 This gives us some flexibility throughout the year but allows us to keep our total spending in check.

 Our house is modest